 There are Southwestern regional influences that vary from New Mexico to Arizona, Texas, and Southern California.
 Here in Tucson, our regional cuisine is defined by fresh veggies, grilled meats and all of the delicacies that a mid-sized, sunshine filled desert city/college town, 60 miles from Mexico, has to offer.
 It’s summertime eating all year round.

 Making authentic cowboy steaks is really easy.
 When I asked Bryan Keith, the Grill Master from Pinnacle Peak Steak House if he had any additional tips he said, “Put some love in it!”

 This recipe was originally developed for TasteCooking.com.
-It’s quite spooky looking, yet elegant enough to serve at a Halloween themed adult dinner party.
+This pasta is quite spooky looking, yet elegant enough to serve at a Halloween themed adult dinner party.

 Whatever happened to Rumaki, that vaguely Polynesian appetizer that they used to serve at tiki themed parties in the 70s?
 Maybe making buffalo-style rumaki will help modernize them a bit and bring them back into the public lexicon?
 Let’s all try serving this recipe at our next soiree and see what happens.

 I marinated myself a flank steak using my mom’s recipe from the 80s, adding in some Mexican oregano and extra citrus to #sonoranize it a bit so now it’s an Ohio meets Tucson recipe.